 A nature walk of less than a planned four hours in a place like a well-trafficked public park (e.g., the Kent Trails system in West Michigan) where cell coverage is solid and emergency services remain readily available.

-- Everyday carry items — Leatherman Wave multitool, butane torch, Fisher space pen, pocket inspection light (yes, I carry those things on my person religiously, except in the presence of your friendly TSA screener)
+- Everyday carry items — Leatherman Wave multitool, butane torch, Fisher space pen, pocket inspection light

 - Wallet, iPhone, Apple Watch and AirPods